When to prune apple and other fruit trees

 Plums, cherries, peaches and apricots (stone fruits)

-Summer pruning encourages your tree to produce higher fruit crops and stops your trees becoming too big.
+Summer pruning encourages your tree to produce higher fruit crops, allows the air and light into the centre of the tree canopy (which helps fruits to stay healthy and ripen) and stops your trees from becoming too big.

 When: ideally in spring and summer, either before or after flowering.